Meet Ilhan Omar: Former Refugee, Now First Somali-American State Representative

-But her recent success did not come without its trials and tribulations.
+But her success did not come without its trials and tribulations.
 Having fled Somalia with her parents when she was a young girl, Omar spent four years of her life in a Kenyan refugee camp before they were "granted the opportunity to become U.S. citizens when Omar was 8," eventually moving to Minnesota — a state with a high Somali immigrant population — where she has lived since.

 Owing much of her passion for politics to her grandfather, Omar's political success is innumerable.
 From "supporting working families by winning paid parental leave for city employees" to securing collaborative urban educator funding from the Minnesota State Legislature.